EpiGenomicsCode/ansible-egcGalaxy/docs/ServerStart.md

 brew install ansible
 ```
 ##### sshpass Install
-This is required for passing the sudo password to the provisioned machine.
+- This is required for passing the sudo password to the provisioned machine.
 Note that Homebrew officially does NOT support the use of sshpass.
 This command pulls sshpass from a 3rd party source and compiles it locally.
 Use at your own risk.
+- Generally you should be using SSH keys instead of passing your password over the internet.
 ```
 brew install hudochenkov/sshpass/sshpass
 ```

 #### Ubuntu instructions
 ```